Moonstroke/cyano/README.md

 ##### 2.1.4.1.
 Plain text format

 The plain text format is a textual representation of the grid as a rectangular block of text with `.` for dead cells and `@` or `O` for live ones.
-Although both characters are recognized, they should not be mixed; if the data contain both a warning message will be printed on the standard error.
+Although both characters are recognized, they should not be mixed; if the data contains both a warning message will be printed on the standard error.
 The grid must be written fully, the number of lines gives the height of the grid and the number of characters per line (which must be identical throughout the lines) gives the grid width.
 Lines starting with a `!` are considered comments and are ignored.